kubernetes-sigs/gateway-api/site-src/concepts/use-cases.md

-In this case, the separation of concerns across roles allows Ana to take advantage of the service mesh, with custom routing logic, without any bottlenecks in requests to Charlie or Ian.
+In this case, the separation of concerns across roles allows Ana to take advantage of the service mesh, with custom routing logic, without any bottlenecks in requests to Chihiro or Ian.

 [east/west]:/concepts/glossary#eastwest-traffic
 [GAMMA]:/concepts/gamma/